Praava Health raises $10.6M to increase access to quality healthcare in Bangladesh – TechCrunch

 Born and raised in the United States, Sinha moved to Bangladesh in 2015 to start working on Praava.
 Today the company is announcing a Series A Prime round that brings its total raised to $10.6 million.
 Praava claims to have tripled its growth every year since launching services in 2018, and now serves 150,000 patients.
 In 2020, it also processed 75,000 COVID-19 tests in-house.

-Praava’s backers include a list of prominent angel investors: former Central Intelligence Agency director and United States army general David Petraeus, who also invested in Praava’s seed round; Wellville executive founder Esther Dyson; SBK Tech Ventures; Dr. Jeremy Lim, advisor of digital health to Singapore’s Agency for Science, Technology and Research; Dr. Rushika Fernandopoulle, co-founder and CEO of Iora Health; and Geoff Price, co-founder and chief operating officer of Oak Street Health.
+Praava’s backers include a list of prominent angel investors: retired United States Army General David H. Petraeus, chairman of the KKR Global Institute and former director of the Central Intelligence Agency, who also invested in Praava’s seed round; Wellville executive founder Esther Dyson; SBK Tech Ventures; Dr. Jeremy Lim, advisor of digital health to Singapore’s Agency for Science, Technology and Research; Dr. Rushika Fernandopoulle, co-founder and CEO of Iora Health; and Geoff Price, co-founder and chief operating officer of Oak Street Health.

 The company has a flagship medical center in the Dhaka, Bangladesh’s capital, and a network of 40 smaller clinics throughout the city.
 Praava plans to open more clinics in Dhaka, before expanding into Chittagong, the country’s second-largest city.